In your daily work as an integration developer you’re working with different kinds of patterns, even if you’re not aware of it.

 Since Mule is based on EIP (Enterprise Integration Patterns) you’re most definitely using patterns when using Mule.

 One of those patterns that seems to raise a lot of questions is the “fork and join pattern”.
-The purpose of the fork and join pattern is to send a request to different targets, in parallel, and wait for a aggregated response from all the targets.
+The purpose of the fork and join pattern is to send a request to different targets,

 The configuration patterns series continues with this new installment!